 MHBs defined and identified by the present study represent a distinct set of genomic elements which would be provide important genomic structure or functional elements in human development and complex disease pathogenesis.
 These regions should be highly linked for the CpGs which might indicate the coordinate dynamic change was required by other cis or trans-regulatory elements in their biological function.
 MHBs were significantly enriched in some methylation classic functional genomic regions, such as CpG Island, imprint gene regions which were prior expected.
 It is very interesting, MHBs regions were also enriched in previous identified cancer associated DMR and VMR regions, which suggest MHBs would be taken as important biomarkers for cancer diagnosis and also indicate these DMR and VMR might have more power in the clinical cancer research since these CpGs would have high coordinate changes and its methylation status can be detected with high stability.
 Furthermore, we also found MHBs significantly enriched in enhancer, super-enhancer, promoter, UTR-5, which indicating MHBs would enriched in cis-regulatory genomic regions.
 Finally, MHBs were negative correlated with LAD and LOCKS regions which indicating the However, it should be investigated with more comprehensive study, since the genomic regions of LAD, LOCKS were highly large than MHBs, the enrichment analysis between these two kinds of regions might be not accurate.

 We conducted a comprehensive genome-wide DNA methylation investigation to human cancer genome in a large sample size including normal, cancer tissues and cancer plasmas.
 We identified large number of significant different methylated MHB fragments in cancer plasmas.
 In addition, large number of previous identified promising DNA methylation biomarker for cancer non-invasive diagnosis were validated to be high frequently methylated in cancer plasmas, such as SEPT9 [21], RUNX3 [22], TMEFF2 [23], TCERG1L [24] in colon cancer, RUNX1 [25], SEPT9 [26] in lung cancer and IKZF1 [27], RB1 [28] and SYK [28].
-We also demonstrate that
+We also demonstrate that MHL have powerful ability to detect rare (<1.0%) long continuous methylated fragment compared with 5mC level and the power positively correlated with the number of continuous methylated CpGs.
+We observed that the MHL signal will be 10-20 time higher than 5mC level when the number of continuous CpG site come up to 6 CpGs.
+Our result provide a model to detect rare cancer specific long continuous methylated fragment.

 We observed that the reads length in the BS-seq or RRBS would influence the length and number of the MHB and hence our results might represent the lower bound of the true MHBs in the human genome.
 On the other side, the profile of the methylation haplotype were also influenced by the sequencing depth.
 A high sequencing depth were required to obtain the high coverage for all the haplotypes especially when the genomic windows or sequencing length was long.
 However, our present study have shown the powerful advantage for the application of methylation haplotype based analysis in cancer diagnosis and tumor-of-origin prediction for the plasma from cancer patients with current prevalent GWBS and RRBS methodology.
 Since the MHB regions represent the specific human genome which exhibit highly coordinated methylation, the methylation status for MHB would be more useful to be biomarker for the diagnosis or the phenotype identification.
 Together with previous evidence that DNA methylation biomarker panel composed by large number of single CpG [29], nucleosome footprint [30].